ortus-docs/commandbox-docs/developing/interceptors/core/server_lifecycle.md

 ## preServerStart

 Announced before a server starts.
 This fires after `server.json` has been located but before any configuration is resolved.
-Use this to override any user inputs, influence how the server's details are resolved, or to modify things like host name before ports are bound.
+Use this to override any user inputs, influence how the server's details are resolved, or to modify things like hostname before ports are bound.

 **interceptData**